nodrogluap/tamor/README.md

 # tamor
-Dragen genome and transcriptome analysis automation using Snakemake
+Illumina Dragen genome and transcriptome analysis automation using Snakemake